Aventrix-Labs/Momentum-app/README.md

 ## Architecture

-ProgressOS follows **Clean Architecture** principles combined with the **Repository Pattern** to ensure the code is modular, decoupled, and easy to extend.
+Momentum follows **Clean Architecture** principles combined with the **Repository Pattern** to ensure the code is modular, decoupled, and easy to extend.

 ### Layers: